TheoreticalEcology/s-jSDM/README.md

 summary(model)
 ```

-If it fails, check out the help of ?install_sjSDM and vignette("Dependencies", package = "sjSDM")
+If it fails, check out the help of ?install_sjSDM, ?installation_help, and vignette("Dependencies", package = "sjSDM").

+#### Installation workflow:
+1. Try install_sjSDM()
+2. New session, if no 'PyTorch not found' appears it should work, otherwise see ?installation_help
+3. If do not get the pkg to run, create an issue [https://github.com/TheoreticalEcology/s-jSDM/issues](issue tracker) or write an email to maximilian.pichler at ur.de

 ### Python Package